sonatype/codestyle/README.md

 # Checkstyle and PMD rules

+## Version Support

+Note that versions prior to 16 will work with Java 8 projects.
+Versions starting with 17 are intended for use on Java 11 and later projects.

 ## Releasing
-After merging changes to the Checkstyle or PMD rulesets, a master snapshot build will run [here]( https://jenkins.ci.sonatype.dev/job/cdi/job/tools/job/codestyle/job/master-snapshot/ ).
+After merging changes to the Checkstyle or PMD rulesets, a master snapshot build will run [here]( https://jenkins.ci.sonatype.dev/job/bnr/job/tools/job/codestyle/job/master-snapshot/ ).
-Ensure that passes, then run the release job [here]( https://jenkins.ci.sonatype.dev/job/cdi/job/tools/job/codestyle/job/release/ ).
+Ensure that passes, then run the release job [here]( https://jenkins.ci.sonatype.dev/job/bnr/job/tools/job/codestyle/job/release/ ).
 After building a new release, update any builds to use new rule versions as appropriate

 ## Usage